rwxrob/zet/20210831205853/README.md

 to have been *very* influenced by being exposed to them during most of his life.

+> "[Professors] look upon their body as a form of transport for their
+> heads."

 Ken's a revolutionary in every positive sense of the word, and has you laughing while crying at the current state of affairs where children have their creativity "beaten out of them" in schools.